In the previous article, I describe a low noise amplifier for the 21cm band.

 In early experiments, I’m using the Sun as a strong source of wideband radio noise.
 As control receiver was used cheap satellite tv LNB and analog satellite finder with an arrow indicator.

 To achieve maximum performance of the whole antenna we need to place complex construction at the focal plane.

 This construction consists of the waveguide which is actually a tube with length and diameter selected for the band and a choke ring.

 The purpose of the choke ring is to use the maximum area of the dish without losing incoming signals and without acquiring terrestrial noise from the dish edges.

 This how actual construction looks like:

 There are few formulas to calculate the length and diameter of the waveguide and diameter, depth, and placement of the choke ring.

 Waveguide diameter has an impact on minimal and maximal wavelength, acts as a bandpass filter.

 Please note that the length of the wave inside the waveguide is longer than in open air.

 You can find the minimal cutoff frequency in GHz from diameter using this formula:

 To find maximal frequency just multiply Flcut by 1.3065

 I chose waveguide diam as 14.5 centimeters so my cutoff frequencies are 1.21 GHz and 1.59 GHz.
 This is very good, maximal resonance is somewhere in between which is optimal.

 The wavelength inside the waveguide can be calculated using this formula:

 Where λ1 is the wavelength in an open-air – 21 centimeter and λ2 is a minimum cutoff frequency which was calculated above (24.7 centimeters in my case).
-So with a waveguide diameter as 14.5 cm, the internal wavelength is 40.8 centimeters!
+So with a waveguide diameter of 14.5 cm, the internal wavelength is 40.8 centimeters!